leharris3/piml-qpe/readme.md

 \right.
 $$

 Now, we can easily assign arbitrary timesteps $t$ "event ids".
-Let's visualize a subset of our set, now segmented into synthetic rainfall "events".
+Let's visualize a subset of our dataset, now segmented into individual rainfall "events".
 Here, the x-axis corresponds to timesteps $t$, and the y-axis is the sum of MRMS 1H-QPE for all rain-gauges, $\sum_{i} m_{i, t}$.

 ![](assets/seg.png)

 ##### Training a random forest model

+Recall that the main objective of our study is to uncover the *key factors* that modulate so-called "rain gauge bias".
+One way to probe the relative importance of various features is to first train a model to predict MRMS 1HR-QPE, and next to perform a **permutation test**.
+In this study, we train a random forest model $f_\theta(X_{t, i}) \aprox y_{t, i}$, where $X_{t, i}$ is an array of features that include rain gauge 1H-QPE, and $y_{t, i}$ is the MRMS 1H-QPE for a timestep $t$ and gauge index $i$.
+Using the data we collected in the sections above, including rain event "ids" and enviornmental information, we can generate a fairly detailed training set for our model.
+Let's look at a training sample below.

+- [training sample df row]
+- [list of features]

+We choose to use a random forest model for several reasons.
+First, we get to leverge the power of machine learning to *learn patterns from data*, allowing us to make accurate predictions without introducing inductive biases.
+Second, RF models are fast and intertable; they are both easy to train and interogate.

 ### Conclusions